Medication Adherence in Value-Based Care

 According to Jayme Jacobo, medication adherence specialist with Innovista Health, keeping patients adherent is all about preventing bigger and costlier problems in the future.

-“With these three conditions, medication adherence could save patients a lot of trouble down the road.
-When they’re not compliant, there is a much higher risk of developing more serious issues like heart disease.
+“When patients are not compliant with their medications, there is a much higher risk of developing more serious issues like heart disease.
 And if diabetes snowballs out of control, it could lead to multiple major complications,” she says.

 The triple-weighted measure places a lot of emphasis on payers and practices to get patients into a regular cadence with taking their medications as prescribed and refilling in a timely manner.
 Repeated lack of adherence from even one patient can impact a star rating—so swift, timely action is necessary.

 Jacobo pulls weekly reports from payers to get up-to-date information on medications that patients have been prescribed.
-She alerts providers of the patients who are at highest risk for medication nonadherence.
+She alerts providers of the patients who are at highest risk for nonadherence.
 (This typically means they failed one or more metric for two consecutive years.)

 “I send that list of patients to the practice with highlighted focus points.
 This usually includes when they’re due to refill their medication, if they’re late with refilling, and if they have less than 90-day prescriptions.
 We encourage all providers to write for 90 or 100 days because that lessens the number of fills needed for the patient to pass the measure,” says Jacobo.
 “I advise practices to reach out to these patients.
 If they need appointments for refills, they need to come in earlier in the year, before it’s too late and they risk failing the measure.”